Soumyashikha1998/J-J-project/README.md

 pip install -r requirements.txt
 ```
 **How the Dashboard Works**
-1. The dashboard is built using Streamlit, Matplotlib, Dash and Plotly for visualization.
+1. The dashboard is built using Streamlit, Matplotlib, and Plotly for visualization.
 2. When dashboard.py is executed, it:
 Loads datasets from the datasets/ folder.
 Calls parametric2.py to perform computations.